alexei-led/vertical-workload-autoscaler/sop/controller.md

 - [ ] Open `internal/controller/workloadautoscaler_controller.go`
 - [ ] Fetch the WorkloadAutoscaler object
-- [ ] Fetch the target resource (Deployment, StatefulSet, CronJob, or DaemonSet)
+- [ ] Fetch the target resource (Deployment, StatefulSet, CronJob, or DaemonSet) from the VPA configuration
 - [ ] Fetch the associated VPA object
+- [ ] Watch for VPA recommendation updates
+- [ ] For the first run, discover and process existing VPA recommendations
 - [ ] Check if an update is needed based on VPA recommendations and WorkloadAutoscaler configuration
 - [ ] If an update is needed:
-  - [ ] Calculate new resource values
+  - [ ] Calculate new resource values based on StepSize configuration (round up to the nearest StepSize bucket)
   - [ ] Update the target resource
   - [ ] Force pod recreation by updating the `spec.template.metadata.annotations` with a timestamp or unique value, e.g., `workloadautoscaler.kubernetes.io/restartedAt: <current-timestamp>`
   - [ ] Add ArgoCD annotation to the target resource to prevent conflicts: